 Are others in your plant or corporation aware of the capabilities of the Condition Monitoring (CM) technology you utilize and all that you do with it?
-It is critical that management, maintenance employees and production employees are aware of what you do and the value CM technologies provide.
+It is critical that management, maintenance employees, and production employees are aware of what you do and the value CM technologies provide.
 This will make them much more responsive to your needs and efforts and make your job much easier as a result.

 Consider taking a maintenance or production employee along when you do data collection and show them how you use this information for analysis of equipment problems.
 Hold level of awareness meetings and invite plant management and employees to attend.
 This will allow you to expose them to the capabilities that you and the CM technologies offer.
-The goal is not to turn them into analysts, but to help them better understand the value in CM efforts.
+The goal is not to turn them into analysts, but to help them better understand the value of CM efforts.

 by Trent Phillips